MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/text-files.md/head-and-tail.md

----
-title: Head and tail commands
+# Head and tail commands
----

 ## Head